Generic Name: Fosinopril sodium

 Impaired renal function decreases total clearance of Fosinoprilat and approximately doubles AUC.
 In general, no adjustment of dosing is needed.
 However, patients with heart failure and severely reduced renal function may be more sensitive to the hemodynamic effects (e.g., hypotension) of ACE inhibition (see CLINICAL PHARMACOLOGY).

-Since Fosinopril is primarily metabolized by hepatic and gut wall esterases to its active moiety, Fosinoprilat, patients with impaired liver function could develop elevated plasma levels of unchanged Fosinopril.
+Impaired Liver Function: Since Fosinopril is primarily metabolized by hepatic and gut wall esterases to its active moiety, Fosinoprilat, patients with impaired liver function could develop elevated plasma levels of unchanged Fosinopril.
 In a study in patients with alcoholic or biliary cirrhosis, the extent of hydrolysis was unaffected, although the rate was slowed.
-In these patients the apparent total body clearance of Fosinoprilat was decreased and the plasma AUC approximately doubled.
+In these patients, the apparent total body clearance of Fosinoprilat was decreased and the plasma AUC approximately doubled.

 Information for Patients

-Angioedema, including laryngeal edema, can occur with treatment with ACE inhibitors, especially following the first dose.
+Angioedema: Angioedema, including laryngeal edema, can occur with treatment with ACE inhibitors, especially following the first dose.
 Patients should be advised to immediately report to their physician any signs or symptoms suggesting angioedema (e.g., swelling of face, eyes, lips, tongue, larynx, mucous membranes, and extremities; difficulty in swallowing or breathing; hoarseness) and to discontinue therapy.
-(See WARNINGS: Head and Neck Angioedema and ADVERSE REACTIONS.)
+(See WARNINGS: Head and Neck Angioedema and Intestinal Angioedema and ADVERSE REACTIONS.)

-Female patients of childbearing age should be told about the consequences of second-and third-trimester exposure to ACE inhibitors, and they should also be told that these consequences do not appear to have resulted from intrauterine ACE-inhibitor exposure that has been limited to the first trimester.
-These patients should be asked to report pregnancies to their physician as soon as possible.
+Pregnancy: Female patients of childbearing age should be told about the consequences of exposure to Fosinopril during pregnancy.
+Discuss treatment options with women planning to become pregnant.
+Patients should be asked to report pregnancies to their physicians as soon as possible.

 With diuretics: Patients on diuretics, especially those with intravascular volume depletion, may occasionally experience an excessive reduction of blood pressure after initiation of therapy with Fosinopril sodium.
 The possibility of hypotensive effects with Fosinopril sodium can be minimized by either discontinuing the diuretic or increasing salt intake prior to initiation of treatment with Fosinopril sodium.
 If this is not possible, the starting dose should be reduced and the patient should be observed closely for several hours following an initial dose and until blood pressure has stabilized. (see DOSAGE AND ADMINISTRATION).